Campbell Adamson: Royal Statistical Society

 Campbell Adamson is the only person ever to be put forward as president of the Royal Statistical Society not to be elected.
 Having lost as election to the council of the society in the previous year, he was nominated as president.
 This resulted in the only contested election in the history of the society, when members put forward Henry Wynn as an alternative candidate.

 Abbey National

 Valued for his business expertise, Adamson picked up several directorships in industry and finance after he left the CBI.
 He was a director of the Imperial Group and of Renold from 1976, and of Revertex Chemicals and Lazard Bros. & Co. from 1977; in addition he was Vice-Chairman of the National Savings Committee from 1975 to 1977.
 Then in 1978 he was appointed Chairman of Abbey National Building Society; Adamson welcomed the opportunity of modernising the society.
-In December 1979 Abbey National sponsored and hosted an exhibition set up by the British Youth Council (then led by Peter (now) Lord Mandelson) aimed at promoting good race relations, with Adamson saying that the society agreed with it and wanted to attract young people to invest with them.
+In December 1979 Abbey National sponsored and hosted an exhibition set up by the British Youth Council (then led by Peter Mandelson) aimed at promoting good race relations, with Adamson saying that the society agreed with it and wanted to attract young people to invest with them.